-I track the sales rank of a book after a single sale, and am floored by the results.
+I track the Amazon Sales Rank of two books after a single sale, and am floored by the results

-One of them is a title I actually thought would do well when I first published it.
+Three months I published a book that I thought would sell well.
 We’ll just say it was targeted to the “computer hacker” niche.
 I couldn’t have been more wrong about this one.
-The book sold a single copy the day after going live on Amazon – and never sold another copy since.
+The book sold a single copy the day after going live on Amazon – and never sold another copy to this day.

-Here’s what happened when I watched this book sell a single copy:
+Here’s what I saw when a low-demand book sold a single copy

-Here’s the kicker: Today, just over 3 months later, the book is ranked 6.5 million.
-It went from 100,000 to 6.5 million in three months.
+Here’s what I found: Today, just over 3 months later, the book is ranked 6.5 million.
+It went from 150,000 to 6.5 million in three months.

 A second example, with a different lesson

-In mid-August (6 months ago), I purchased a book when it was ranked 400,000.
+In mid-August (6 months ago), I purchased a book with an Amazon Sales Rank of 400,000.
 It had just sold a copy at $200 (according to CamelCamelCamel.com).
-I had the only copy on Amazon (and still do), and I priced the book at $499.95.
+I had the only copy for sale on Amazon (and still do), so I priced the book at $499.95.
 The book hasn’t sold in those 6 months.
-And the book is currently ranked 3.5 million.